doragasu/mw-mdma-cli/README.md

+# WARNING: THIS PROJECT HAS MOVED

+You can find the most recent version at the [mw-mdma-cli GitLab project page](https://gitlab.com/doragasu/mw-mdma-cli).
+This repository will be kept as is, and will not be updated anymore.

 # mw-mdma-cli
 MegaWiFi MegaDrive Memory Administration (MDMA) interface.
 This program allows to read and write ROMs from/to MegaWiFi cartridges, using a MegaWiFi programmer.
 It also allows to upload firmware blobs to the in-cart ESP8266 WiFi module.
 Starting with version 0.4, the program can also be built with a nice Qt5 GUI (in addition to the command-line interface).